winitzki/scall/roadmap.md

 - Literal singleton types, or, more generally, types allowed to have a prescribed set of values
 - Numbers or booleans with prescribed properties (given a predicate)
 - How to implement a type that includes a proposition with a more ergonomic syntax?
+- This must be exported to JSON and YAML as ordinary values

 ## Implement "late binding as in OOP" for records